-With summer right around the corner, I'm training my thick, wavy hair to air-dry so that I can eventually ditch the heated styling tools.
+With humid weather on our hands, I'm training my thick, wavy hair to air-dry so that I can eventually ditch the heated styling tools.
 Sure, it's a lot less faff but I end up with very frizzy roots and ends.
 It's not just me.
 On TikTok, the #frizzyhair hashtag has 238.8 million views as it seems we're flocking in droves to the app for advice.
 Add to that the current warm weather and frizz is quite a common hair gripe.
 Could floss be the quick fix many of us are searching for?
 I had to try it.

 First, though, what actually makes hair frizzy?
 "Frizz can be caused by a number of things, from cold weather, wind and humidity to frequent colouring or age," says Tyler Moore, stylist at Live True London.
 But ultimately, frizz happens when your hair is too dry and lacks moisture, explains Jasmine Chahal, colour technician at Taylor Taylor London.
 "The outer layer of the hair takes in moisture from the air, causing the hair to swell and frizz."